 The input power of a server depends on the operational state of the system.
-For example, during the initial power up, a server consumes more power due to the hard drives' spin-ups.
-It should be noted that in the server, the hard drives spin-up one after the other.
-Therefore, the peak input power requirement changes significantly when the first drive is added, but not as much when additional drives are added.
+For example, during the initial power up, a server consumes more power due to the spin ups of the hard drives.
+It should be noted that in the server, the two hard disk drives spin up one after the other.
+Therefore, the peak input power requirement changes significantly when the first drive is added, but not as much when the second drive is added.
 After the initial power up, the input power varies depending on the operating system and the application software running on the server.
 During standby, only the auxiliary portion of the power supply is consuming power to support operations of a very limited part of the system, for example, the Remote Insight Lights-Out Edition II option, NICs, and so on.